coin-or/rbfopt/README.rst

 * A. Costa and G. Nannicini.
 RBFOpt: an open-source library for black-box optimization with costly function evaluations.
-Mathematical Programming Computation, online first, 2018.
+Mathematical Programming Computation, 10(4):597–629, 2018.
 (The paper can be downloaded as: `Optimization Online paper 4538
   <http://www.optimization-online.org/DB_HTML/2014/09/4538.html>`)

 The paper above describes version 1.0 of RBFOpt.
 Some of the